February 04, 2020 5 min read 4 Comments

 Her story is a story of courage and confidence.

-Back in the 1970s, Melba was the first African-American anchor for a Television news show - ABC News Affiliate.
-However, she stood up for the African-American culture and dared to show up for work with her natural African hair.
-She even covered Trisha Nixon's wedding (Daughter of the then US president, Richard Nixon) with her natural hair and without a headdress.
+Back in the 1970s, Melba was the first African-American anchor for a television news show - ABC News Affiliate.
+However, she stood up for Black culture and dared to show up for work with her natural hair.
+She even covered Trisha Nixon's wedding (daughter of the then US president, Richard Nixon) with her natural hair and without a headdress.

-Although her actions got her fired from ABC News Affiliate, African-American men and women learned from her and were able to fight for the freedom of hairstyle in their workplaces.
+Although her actions got her fired from ABC News, Black men and women learned from her and were able to fight for the freedom of hairstyle in their workplaces.

-The Afro hairstyle became an Identify for the African-American people during the Civil Rights Movement of the 1970s.
-It became a political symbol as great African-American politicians like Jesse Jackson and Angela Davies took up the hairstyle.
+The afro became an identify for African Americans during the Civil Rights Movement of the 1970s.
+It became a political symbol as Black activists and politicians like Jesse Jackson and Angela Davis took up the hairstyle.